Walvis Bay Private School

 -

 The Heads of Grades circulate learner profiles of the identified learners.
-One copy of the profile form is kept in the Head of Grade file and one is filed on the learner’s personal file.
+One copy of the profile form is kept in the Head of Grade file and one is filed in the learner’s personal file.

 -

 The Heads of Grades act as a link between the teaching staff, the learners and the office.
-They keep the staff informed about specific information regarding learners under investigation.

 -